ENT 2503 An Entrepreneur's Introduction to Business (3) F, SP

 LJS 3513 The Social Enterprise - F, SP

 This course focuses on utilizing entrepreneurial approaches to address global challenges.
 Socio-legal students will be challenged to think creatively about potential solutions to public challenges; entrepreneurial inclined students will be challenged to analyze rigorously the economic, social and political context that defines entrepreneurial opportunity.
 All students will design a social enterprise and devise approaches for assessing its impact.
 Skills developed in the course will enable students to act as effective leaders of change effected both through new ventures and through existing for-profit, nonprofit and government institutions.

 ENT 390V Entrepreneurial Internship (3)

-This course provides students with direct experience in an entrepreneurial environment.
-Students will demonstrate entrepreneurial ability by sourcing an internship that is acceptable to the LCE (Appropriate internships can be with established or start-up firms in either the for-profit or social sectors.
-In addition, legitimate student start-up businesses can be appropriate for this internship).
+Provides students with direct experience in an entrepreneurial environment.
+Students will demonstrate entrepreneurial ability by sourcing an internship that is approved.
+(Appropriate internships can be with established or start-up firms in either the for-profit or social sectors.
+In addition, legitimate student start-up businesses can be appropriate for this internship.
 In certain circumstances, student entrepreneurs can form teams for this internship.
-In a team approach, each team member must complete the work hours requirement.
+In a team approach, each team member must complete the work hours requirement.)
 At the end of this course, students will have the experience necessary to be successful in the entrepreneurship capstone course.
 Prerequisite: ENT 2503 or LJS 3513 and senior standing.

 ENT 4503 Seminar in Strategy and Business Planning for the Entrepreneurial Enterprise (3) - F, SP